michael-sumner/go-make-things/content/special-discounts.md

 - **If you find terminal terrifying, check out Remy Sharp's [Terminal Training](https://terminal.training/) course.** Save 30% off any package with the code `GOMAKETHINGS`.
 - **Zac Gordon helps people learn [how to use JavaScript with WordPress](https://javascriptforwp.com/) and the WP API.** Take 20% off of his master course with the code `FRIENDSOFCHRIS`.
-- **Ready to jump into a framework and learn React?** Save 60% on Chris Buecheler's [Five-Minute React](https://closebrace.com/categories/five-minute-react) with the code `CBVANILLA5MR183`.
+- **Ready to jump into a framework and learn React?** Save 60% on Chris Buecheler's [Five-Minute React](https://closebrace.com/categories/five-minute-react) with the code `CBVANILLA5MR183`.&mdash;*expires on January 1, 2019*
 - **Want to increase your profits without working an insane number of hours?** Get 30% off of [Hourly Billing is Nuts](https://expensiveproblem.com/hbin) with the code `VANILLA`.
 - **[Philip Morgan](https://philipmorganconsulting.com) helps developers specialize their services, find better clients, and make more money.** Get 20% off of any of his products or services with the code `GOMAKETHINGS`.
 - **Finally [wrap your head around D3 and SVG](http://d3svg.com) with Ben Clinkinbeard.** Use the code `GOMAKETHINGS` to get 20% off any package.